hmaragy/emailjs-imap-client/README.md

   * **options** is an optional options object
     * **byUid** if `true` executes `UID FETCH` instead of `FETCH`
     * **changedSince** is the modseq filter.
 Only messages with higher modseq value will be returned
+    * **valueAsString** LITERAL and STRING values are returned as strings rather than Uint8Array objects.
+Defaults to true.

 Resolves with